mattwatsoncodes/ground-control/readme.txt

 - Example functionality
 - etc...

-If you are using this plugin in your project [I would love to hear about it](mailto:hello@makedo.net).
+If you are using this plugin in your project [We would love to hear about it](mailto:hello@makedo.net).

 == Installation ==

-1. Backup your WordPress install (optional, but recommended on 'live' sites)
+1. Backup your WordPress install
 2. Upload the plugin folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure the plugin via the options page/tab under the WordPress/WooCommerce 'Settings' Menu
+4. Configure the plugin via the 'Ground Control' settings page under the WordPress 'Settings' Menu

 == Screenshots ==

 1. Screenshot with file name ending in `-1`
+2. Screenshot with file name ending in `-2`
+3. etc...

 == Frequently Asked Questions ==